How to Negotiate a Better Small Parcel Rate Agreement

 2.2 How to Negotiate Shipping Rates with UPS

-Strategies to Reduce USPS Shipping Costs:
+Strategies to Reduce UPS Shipping Costs:

 3. Issue a Competitive RFP (Request for Proposal)